-Whilst probiotics may not be a quick acting cure for thrush, studies have shown that optimising one's friendly bacteria with probiotics could help to maintain a healthy balance of beneficial flora in the gut, thereby reducing the ability of pathogenic yeasts like Candida to overgrow.
-A number of clinical trials show in particular two probiotic strains, Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® have been hugely helpful in supporting health in those with thrush, significantly reducing the incidence of thrush infections developing.
-These two strains of natural bacteria, L. reuteri RC-14® and L. rhamnosus GR-1®, are some of the most researched probiotics to date, and are certainly the most researched in terms of women's intimate health.
+A number of clinical trials testing a combination of two particular probiotic strains, Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® have been shown to be hugely beneficial in supporting those suffering from yeast infections.
+The best probiotics for yeast infections include the two strains of bacteria, L. reuteri RC-14® and L. rhamnosus GR-1®, which are some of the most researched probiotics to date, and are certainly the most researched in terms of women's intimate health.
 You may like to read about further research behind these two strains on the Probiotics Database behind Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®